Shtokhman/parallel_LA_library/README.md

 3. Call one of the functions in the above set.
 4. Use M.to_string() to have a nice output of your M matrix.

-A couple of the examples are situated right inside the main.cpp, so as you could analogically make other calculations For the source code look into matrix.cpp and matrix.hpp files.
+A couple of the examples are situated right inside the main.cpp, so as you could analogically make other calculations.
+For the source code look into matrix.cpp and matrix.hpp files.

 © Created by Shtokhman Yuriy, Taras Hrytsiv and Anna Hayda.